-Publishing Date July 2004 Copyright © 2002 by Corinthian Schools, Inc., Santa Ana, California Effective July 5,2004 through December 31, 2005 The travisions of this catalog are not to be regarded as an irremorable contract between the student and the College reconnect the right to make and designate the effective date changes in college policies and procedures at any time such changes are considered to be desirable or necessary.
-II or necessary.
+Publishing Date August 2005 Copyright © 2005 by Corinthian Schools, Inc., Santa Ana, C alifornia Effective August 17, 2005 through December 31, 200 6 The provisions of this catalog are not to be regarded as an irrevocable contract School.
+The School reserves the right to make and designate the effective date of procedures at any time such changes are considered to be desirable or necessary.